codarrenvelvindron/codarren.github.io/_drafts/Proxy_in_simple_terms.md

 Not all intermediaries are bad.

-A proxy server won't make you pay more!
+A proxy server won't charge you more for the same work!

 Matter of fact, there are some free and very popular proxy servers like [squid](http://www.squid-cache.org/).